Deer: To feed, or not to feed.

 Almost every winter brings famine for deer.
 They are forced to survive on foods that harbor toxic compounds and to spend their summer fat reserves in order to survive until spring.
 The season is especially deadly to fawns; they use their summer resources to grow, and therefore have very little fat reserves.
 In fact, in extreme winters, a deer herd can lose nearly all of the fawns.

 Folks often approach me wondering why, given this wintertime food crisis, I don't recommend feeding deer every year.
 Many people take it upon themselves to feed deer.
+It is not illegal to do so — except for in certain cities that have enacted no feeding ordinances.
 On its face, this feeding effort seems like a good idea; however, feeding deer can cause many problems that we should consider.

 My primary concern is for the overall health and growth of a population.
 Rather than focusing on individual animals, I ask myself how management actions will affect the population as a whole in an area, and then I weigh the costs against the benefits.
 Given these considerations, my advice to people is to avoid feeding deer.
 Feeding should only be considered when exceptional winter conditions present themselves.